Quezler/glutenfree/mods_2.0/092_Krastorio2-steel-pipes-only-ignore-the-iron-pipes/README.md

 Underground pipes will be allowed to connect to pipes of the other type since they are directional, which makes it intentional.

-Due to unavoidable code similarities the `data-final-fixes.lua` file is to be considered `GNU LGPLv3`, the rest is `MIT`.
+Due to unavoidable code similarities the `data-final-fixes.lua` file is to be considered `GNU LGPLv3`, the rest is `MIT`. (not that its much)

+Note: ingame in the mod manager this mod is called "Steel pipes okay" in order to fit "Base mod > Krastorio 2 > Steel pipes okay" in one line.

+Other mods can opt their entities into being ignored from forced compatibility by adding their name to the global `names_ignored_by_steel_pipes` map.